 Q. What are the main purposes of having a customer service plan in place?

-The main purpose of having a customer service plan in place is to have a clear cut idea of how your business will offer customer service smoothly.
-Customers can come up to you with a number of queries of different types, but it’s how your agents deal with them and how you accurately you answer their questions that do the trick.
+The main purpose of having a customer service plan in place is to have a clear-cut idea of how your business will offer customer service smoothly.
+Customers can come up to you with several queries of different types, but it’s how your agents deal with them and how you accurately you answer their questions that do the trick.
 It becomes easier to answer customer questions accurately and deal with any situation hassle-free with a plan in place.

 Q. What are the 3 key elements of good customer service?